 Use of Non-Prescribed Scenario Generators

-At the option of the company, interest rates and total investment return scenarios for equity assets and separate account fund returns may be generated in part or in full using non-prescribed scenario generators in lieu of the prescribed economic generators, provided that the scenarios thus generated do not result in a TAR that is materially lower than the TAR resulting from the use of the scenarios from the prescribed economic generators as defined in B. and C. above.
-For purposes of demonstrating compliance with this standard, a company may rely on only the values from the stochastic calculations and exclude impacts from the additional standard projection and the alternative methodology
+At the option of the company, interest rates and total investment return scenarios for equity assets and separate account fund returns may be generated in part or in full using non-prescribed scenario generators in lieu of the prescribed economic generators, provided that the scenarios thus generated do not result in a DR or SR that is materially lower than the DR or SR resulting from the use of the scenarios from the prescribed economic generators as defined in B. and C. above.
+For purposes of demonstrating compliance with this standard, a company may rely on only the values from the stochastic calculations and exclude impacts from the additional standard projection.

-Number of Scenarios and Efficiency in Estimation
+Number of Scenarios

-1. For straight Monte Carlo simulation (with equally probable “paths” of fund returns), the number of scenarios should typically equal or exceed 1000.
-The appropriate number will depend on how the scenarios will be used and the materiality of the results.
-The company should use a number of scenarios that will provide an acceptable level of precision.

-2. Fewer than 1,000 scenarios may be used provided that the company has determined through prior testing (perhaps on a subset of the portfolio) that the CTE values so obtained materially reproduce the results from running a larger scenario set.

-3. Variance reduction and other sampling techniques are intended to improve the accuracy of an estimate more efficiently than simply increasing the number of simulations.
-Such methods can be used provided the company can demonstrate that they do not lead to a material understatement of results.
-Many of the techniques are specifically designed for estimating means, not tail measures, and could in fact reduce accuracy (and efficiency) relative to straight Monte Carlo simulation.

-Guidance Note: With careful implementation, many variance reduction techniques can work well for CTE estimators.
-For example, see Manistre, B.J., and Hancock, G. (2003), “Variance of the CTE Estimator,” 2003 Stochastic Modeling Symposium, Toronto, September 2003.

-4. The above requirements and warnings are not meant to preclude or discourage the use of valid and appropriate sampling methods, such as Quasi Random Monte Carlo (QRMC), importance sampling or other techniques designed to improve the efficiency of the simulations (relative to pseudo-random Monte Carlo methods).
+Use of fewer scenarios rather than a higher number of scenarios is permissible as a model efficiency technique provided that the use of the technique is consistent with Section 3.H.

-Section 9: Modeling Hedges under a Non-Index Credit Future Hedging Strategy
+Section 9: Modeling Hedges under a Future Non-Index Credit Hedging Strategy

 A. Initial Considerations

-1. This section applies to modeling of hedges other than situations where the company only hedges index credits..
+1. This section applies to modeling of hedges other than situations where the company only hedges index credits.

-2. If the company is following one or more future hedging strategies supporting the contracts, in accordance with an investment policy adopted by the board of directors, or a committee of board members, the appropriate costs and benefits of hedging instruments that are currently held by the company in support of the contracts falling under the scope of these requirements shall be included in the calculation of the SR, determined in accordance with Section 3.D and Section 4.D.
+2. If the company is following one or more future hedging strategies supporting the contracts, in accordance with an investment policy adopted by the board of directors, or a committee of board members, the appropriate costs and benefits of hedging instruments that are currently held by the company in support of the contracts falling under the scope of these requirements shall be included in the calculation of the DR and/or SR, determined in accordance with Section 3.D and Section 4.D.

 3. The company shall take into account the costs and benefits of hedge positions expected to be held by the company in the future along each scenario.
 The investment policy must clearly articulate the company’s hedging objectives, including the metrics that drive rebalancing/trading.
 This specification could include maximum tolerable values for investment losses, earnings, volatility, exposure, etc. in either absolute or relative terms over one or more investment horizons vis-à-vis the chance of occurrence.
 Company management is responsible for developing, documenting, executing and evaluating the investment strategy, including the hedging strategy, used to implement the investment policy.